ipums/ipums.github.io/_posts/2023/2023-11-27-DuckDB-and-the-2020-Census.md

 Every state has the same number of segments.
 A segment is a set of records comprising many actual published Census tables from the Census.

-NHGIS groups these Census tables into NHGIS "datasets (broadly similar topical or geographic tables.)"; In the 2020 DHC we create three datasets for NHGIS.Luckily our "datasets" didn't split segments -- all segments belonged to one and only one NHGIS dataset.
-The task was to combine these segment files, essentially joining them.
+NHGIS groups these Census tables into NHGIS "datasets (broadly similar topical or geographic tables.)
+NHGIS creates three datasets for the 2020 DHC.
+Luckily our "datasets" didn't split segments -- all segments belonged to one and only one NHGIS dataset.
+The first task is to combine these segment files, essentially joining them into their "datasets."

+We must extract all the column headings from all the segment files and use them as the names for the columns when we join the segments into dataset tables.

 All segment table files within a dataset have the same number of rows and each row represents the same geography within the dataset.
 Assuming they're sorted, it's a simple join that can actually be accomplished with the UNIX `paste` utility, a really neat low memory trick if you can pull it off.
 (But you'll have to drop some redundant columns afterward.)
 Then we must concatenate the same dataset files from each state into one big table.

-Or, you could have concatenated the segment files from each state first and then join them into dataset files afterward, which is what we did.
+Or, you could concatenate the segment files from each state first and then join them into dataset files afterward (which is what we did.)
+This could be done with `paste` or inside the database.

-We took these `cat` results for every state and loaded them into `DuckDB` and produced temporary "segment" tables.

 Along with the segment files, Census provides a "geos.csv" file with one row per every geographic location in the 2020 Census.
 This has columns for the geographies; for instance a county is in a state, so the state column has a value and the county has one as well.
 There are many more geographic levels.
-Names of places are in this geography table and keys to link to the segment file rows.
-At some point this geography information must be joined to the segmented data tables.
-The "geos.csv" table data has as many rows as the longest segment table does, and more than many.
-It's a simple inner join that's needed.
-We did this inside the database.

-Finally, we must extract all the column headings from all the segment files and use them as the names for the columns when we join the segments into dataset tables.
+Each dataset table will need to have this geography information -- a simple inner join is required.

 Once joined, we then need to enhance some of the geography information to provide our "GISJOIN" geographic linking keys and add "PUMA" values and some other updates and enhancements before the datasets are ready to use in NHGIS.

-To make the prepared datasets usable by the NHGIS public site, we have to export the datasets to CSV files in a particular structure matching the NHGIS universal geography scheme.
+Finally, to make the prepared datasets usable by the NHGIS public site, we have to export the datasets to CSV files in a particular structure matching the NHGIS universal geography scheme.

 So those are the sorts of things we needed to do.
 If we use a database tool there would be essentially two broad phases: Cleaning + loading, then transforming + enhancing.
 With luck the export is an afterthought.